 a.k.a William H. Bonney, Charlie Bowdre, Tom O'Folliard, and the word

 "Pals."
-Since the Kid's bones were washed away in the flood and the exact
+Since the Kid's original grave marker was washed away in the flood and

 mostly to give tourist something to look at.